-The Board of Supervisors amended 9.31 through Ordinance 4235, which relaxed the individual and collective garden plant limits from 6/25 to 25/99.
-Cultivation of 26-99 plants did however require an application for exemption that would only be granted on parcels of at least 5 acres, as one of 22 conditions that had to be met.
-These conditions also mandated participation in the zip tie program established in 2008, but without proper incentives for participation.
+The Board of Supervisors amended 9.31 through Ordinance 4235, which retained the individual and collective garden plant limits of 6 and 25 mature plants but created an exemption to allow for the cultivation of up to 99 plants subject to applying for, obtaining, and complying with the conditions of a permit from the Sheriff's Office.
+The numerous conditions were intended to protect public safety and the environment and included a requirement that an application for exemption would only be granted on parcels of at least 5 acres.
+These conditions also mandated participation in the otherwise voluntary zip tie program which was established in 2008.